Fatty liver disease: Pathology

-Severe fatty liver is sometimes accompanied by inflammation, a situation referred to as steatohepatitis.
-Progression to alcoholic steatohepatitis (ASH) or non-alcoholic steatohepatitis (NASH) depends on the persistence or severity of the inciting cause.
+Severe fatty liver is sometimes go along with inflammation, a situation referred to as steatohepatitis.
+Progression to alcoholic steatohepatitis (ASH) or metabolic dysfunction associated steatohepatitis (MASH) depends on the persistence or severity of the inciting cause.
 Pathological lesions in both conditions are similar.
 However, the extent of inflammatory response varies widely and does not always correlate with degree of fat accumulation.
 Steatosis (retention of lipid) and onset of steatohepatitis may represent successive stages in FLD progression.

 Liver disease with extensive inflammation and a high degree of steatosis often progresses to more severe forms of the disease.
 Hepatocyte ballooning and necrosis of varying degrees are often present at this stage.
 Liver cell death and inflammatory responses lead to the activation of hepatic stellate cells, which play a pivotal role in hepatic fibrosis.
 The extent of fibrosis varies widely.
 Perisinusoidal fibrosis is most common, especially in adults, and predominates in zone 3 around the terminal hepatic veins.

 The progression to cirrhosis may be influenced by the amount of fat and degree of steatohepatitis and by a variety of other sensitizing factors.
 In alcoholic FLD, the transition to cirrhosis related to continued alcohol consumption is well-documented, but the process involved in non-alcoholic FLD is less clear.